ovh/docs/pages/web/hosting/how_to_upgrade_web_hosting_offer/guide.en-ie.md

 >
 > **Special case**
 >
-> If you wish to change your plan [Start10M](https://docs.ovh.com@hosting/activer-start10m/), only [Personal plan](https://www.ovhcloud.com/en-ie/web-hosting/personal-offer/) will be available.
+> If you wish to upgrade your [Start10M plan](https://docs.ovh.com/en-ie/hosting/activer-start10m/), only the [Personal plan](https://www.ovhcloud.com/en-ie/web-hosting/personal-offer/) will be available.
 However, once you have switched to the Personal hosting plan, you can migrate it to all of our [web hosting plans](https://www.ovhcloud.com/en-ie/web-hosting/).

 ### Checking that your hosting plan is compatible with a lower plan <a name="checks"></a>